Kirchnerism: Five economic tenets

 According to Fernández, Cristina Fernández de Kirchner moved away from these five tenets after her husband's death, causing an economic crisis that resulted in the first political defeat of Kirchnerism in a presidential election in 2015.
 In the presidential election of 2019, Kirchnerism returned to power with the election of Alberto Fernández as President and Cristina Kirchner as Vice President.
 In the 2021 legislative elections on 14 November 2021, the Frente de Todos lost its majority in Congress for the first time in almost 40 years in midterm legislative elections.
 The election victory of the center-right coalition, Juntos por el Cambio (Together for Change), meant a tough final two years in office for President Alberto Fernandez.
 Losing control of the Senate made it difficult for him to make key appointments, including to the judiciary.
-It also forced him to negotiate with the opposition every initiative he sends to the legislature.
+It also forced him to negotiate with the opposition every initiative he sent to the legislature.

+Ronaldo Munck described Kirchnerism as close to Chavismo, including left-wing nationalism.
+Munck wrote that Kirchnerism is "clearly part of the anti-imperialist left".
+Political scientists Gary Prevost and Carlos Oliva Campos state that Kirchnerism represents Peronism's return "to its traditional center-left stance" under Juan Perón, and note that under Kirchners, "Peronists have returned to a progressive orientation, distancing themselves almost completely from the decade-long neoliberal detour under Carlos Menem."
+Economically, Kirchnerist governments pursued a redistributive agenda based on promoting the interests of organized labor.
+Like classical Peronism, Kirchnerism relies on the support of the informal sector workers and the unemployed (the piqueteros), the poor, and trade unions.
+Kirchnerism promoted fair redistribution of income and nationalization - to this end, Kirchnerism "openly defied the IMF and international creditors", restored price controls and state ownership of public utilities, increased the minimum wage, and removed legal restrictions from collective labor strikes.